Riyad Bank

 What does this company depend on?

-The bank's mechanism depends on five named upstream inputs: the Saudi Arabian Monetary Authority banking license and sharia compliance certification, which authorise both its operations and its Islamic finance products; SWIFT network access, which enables international trade finance settlement; connectivity to the Saudi Payments Network (MADA) for domestic card processing; Tadawul stock exchange clearing and settlement systems; and Saudi Electricity Company power infrastructure for data centres and branch operations.
+The bank cannot operate without five things: the SAMA banking licence and sharia compliance certification that underpin the D-SIB designation; access to the SWIFT network for international trade finance; connectivity to the Saudi Payments Network (MADA) for domestic card processing; Tadawul stock exchange clearing and settlement systems; and Saudi Electricity Company power infrastructure to keep its data centres and branches running.

 Who depends on this company?

-Saudi Aramco contractors rely on the bank for trade finance covering equipment imports and would lose that facility if the bank's capacity were disrupted.
-NEOM and Red Sea Project developers depend on its project finance access and would face delays without it.
-Saudi government ministries run payroll processing and treasury operations through the bank, and disruption would directly interrupt those functions.
-Hajj and Umrah tour operators use specialised religious tourism financing that the bank provides and that is not widely available elsewhere.
+Saudi Aramco contractors rely on the bank for trade finance to import equipment — without it, those imports stall.
+NEOM and Red Sea Project developers would face delays in project financing.
+Saudi government ministries would lose their payroll processing and treasury operations.
+Hajj and Umrah tour operators depend on specialised religious tourism financing the bank provides.

 How does this company scale?